Futures and Equities

 • Delivery date and location for the underlying asset (note: actual delivery is uncommon, as most contracts are settled before this date)

 Examples of commonly traded commodities includes soybeans, crude oil, gold, corn, etc, as well as stock indexes and interest rates such as 10-year Treasuries.
+The futures markets are regulated by the Commodity Futures Trading Commission.

 Equities (stock) Trading: